minotaur-toolkit/alive2-intrinsics/intrinsics_tester/README.md

 Performs 10,000 tests on each intrinsic, and writes the results, including any mismatches, to a file.
 Note that the progress bar is not written to the file.

-## Information for Project Developers

-If you add support for any intrinsics in `ir/instr.h`, the tester should be able to function properly, but you MUST add some code in exactly one place.
-In `intrinsics_tester/x86Intrin.cpp`, you must add the proper `llvm::Intrinsic::ID` to the end of the list.

-The list is dependent on the ordering of the instructions in `ir/instr.h`.
-This means that you should NOT make changes to the existing list, such as re-ordering existing entries, as this will disrupt the tester completely.

 AliveTV Bugs Found
 ==================